Phishing: What is it and how does it affect me?

 Attackers often masquerade as popular social networking sites, online shops, banks, credit card companies or even your own IT help desk!

-It is a criminal offence and costs the global economy over £14,000 every minute!
+It is a criminal offence with cybercrime, including phishing, costing the global economy over $2.9 million every single minute!

 Let’s take a look at the history of Phishing and how it got that ridiculous name.